Title IX Frequently Asked Questions

 If you are in immediate danger or need immediate medical attention, please dial 911.

 Should you require medical attention following an attack, you have the right to free medical care at Grinnell Regional Medical Center.
 You have access to free medical treatment, a free rape kit, and free STI testing.
-To get to GRMC to seek treatment, you can call 911 or Campus Safety and Security.
-Be advised that you can ask for a confidential advocate (a trained student OR a professional staff member) to join you at the hospital.
+To get to GRMC to seek treatment, you can call 911 or Campus Safety at 641-269-4600.
+Please know that you can ask for a confidential advocate (a trained student OR a professional staff member) to join you at the hospital.

 If you dial SHACS after hours (641-236-3230) you can reach an on-call nurse or an on-call counselor.